bakiicelebi/ObsidianBackup/Languages/Kelimeler.md

-- bottleneck: darboğaz, sıkıntılı durum
+- **bottleneck**: darboğaz, sıkıntılı durum - give you a general idea of where bottlenecks might be
+-